 Senior Investment Counsellor, Wealth Management Singapore - OCBC BankMember of OCBC Wealth Panel

-Asset allocation should be the key consideration in managing and building your core portfolio.
+With a great deal of uncertainty ahead, asset allocation should be a key consideration in managing and building your core portfolio.

-You may capture the strong growth potential of Asia through dividend yielding equities.
-The Schroder Asia Equity Yield Fund provides capital growth and income through investment in equity and equity related securities of Asian companies which offer attractive yields and sustainable dividend payments.
-You may reap attractive potential payouts of between 3 – 4 per cent p.a., paid monthly.
+Investors may seek to capture the strong growth potential of Asia through dividend yielding equities.
+The Schroder Asia Equity Yield Fund provides potential capital growth and income through investment in equity and equity related securities of Asian companies which offer attractive yields and sustainable dividend payments.
+You may reap attractive potential payouts of between 3 to 4 per cent per annum, paid out monthly.

 Equity-Linked Convertible Investments or stock ideas